ngagesdk/ngage-toolchain/README.md

 - [snprintf](https://github.com/ngagesdk/snprintf)
 - [stdint](https://github.com/ngagesdk/stdint)

+Any repository created or forked by the [ngagesdk](https://github.com/ngagesdk) account that is not listed here is not yet supported by the toolchain.

 ## Licence and Credits

 - This project is licensed under the "The MIT License".
 See the file